Demography of the Roman Empire: Contemporary accounts and attitude

 There are not many contemporary statements about migration into Italy and Rome.
-Of the statements that have survived, most are either cautious or negative towards the inflow of foreigners, and may indicate the wide extent to which it occurred.
-For example, the historian Suetonius records two notable cases where policies had been undertaken to assuage the tensions arising out of the mass importation of slaves.
-In the first case, the dictator for life Julius Caesar had decreed a requirement that at least one third of the workforce employed in herding be freeborn as opposed to slaves — herding being one of the main labors in Italy.
-In the second case, the first emperor Octavian–Augustus goes further and seeks to limit the granting of freedom and citizenship to slaves altogether.
+Of those that have survived, most are either cautiously worded or negative towards the inflow of foreigners and may indicate the wide extent to which it occurred.
+For example, the historian Suetonius records two notable cases in which policies had been undertaken to assuage tensions arising from the mass importation of enslaved people.
+In the first case, the dictator for life Julius Caesar had decreed that at least one third of the workforce employed in herding be freeborn, not enslaved, herding being one of the main labors in Italy.
+In the second case, the first emperor Octavian Augustus went further and sought to limit the granting of freedom and citizenship to slaves altogether.
 (Note: Suetonius wrote:

 He was chary of conferring Roman citizenship, thinking it vital to keep the race pure and untainted by foreign or slave blood, and to the latter end setting a limit to manumission. ... thereby making it difficult for slaves to win their freedom, let alone rights of citizenship, he also decreed that no slave who had ever been in irons or subject to torture could acquire citizenship, regardless of the manner of his freedom.